 One or more numeric targets are typically required to calculate TMDLs at levels necessary to attain and maintain applicable narrative and numerical water quality standards in WQLSs.
 Numeric targets interpret the existing water quality standards (i.e., beneficial uses and the water quality objectives established at levels sufficient to support those uses).
 After identifying the impaired beneficial uses of a waterbody, the numeric targets are often based on the water quality objectives in Chapter 3.
 Chapter 3 contains numeric and narrative water quality objectives.
-If applicable water quality objectives are numeric, the numeric water quality objectives are narrative, one or more quantifiable target values or measurable indicators must be selected to measure progress and evaluate final attainment and maintenance of the narrative water quality objectives.
+If applicable water quality objectives can serve as the basis for the numeric targets.
+If applicable water quality objectives are narrative, one or more quantifiable target values or measurable indicators must be selected to measure progress and evaluate final attainment and maintenance of the narrative water quality objectives.
 In WQLSs, when numeric targets are met in the waterbody, the water quality standards should be attained and restored.
 While numeric targets and TMDLs interpret water quality standards, numeric targets and TMDLs are not water quality standards.